 If you want to get your heart pumping while you seek out wildlife in the park, a guided snowshoeing tour is a great way to get outdoors.
 You will meet with a guide that will take you on a tour of the backcountry of the national park.
 Choose from a 2 hour to 8 hour excursion that will introduce you to the delicate winter ecology of the park and it’s inhabitants.
 Track animal footprints or find eagle’s nests.
 Enjoying a beautiful day in the park on snowshoes or cross country skis is a wonderful alternative to hiking in the summer.

 Are there holiday happenings in Jackson for the holidays?

 It’s December and Jackson has a ski resort.
 You bet that there will celebrations of all kinds for the holidays.
 The holiday season kicks off with the town square tree lighting and Santa on the Square.
 You can see thousands of lights on showcase for all to enjoy.
-Additionally, Jackson Hole Mountain Resort also host cookie decorating and ice skating after a long day on the slopes.
+Additionally, Jackson Hole Mountain Resort also hosts cookie decorating and ice skating after a long day on the slopes.